alexKotz-koz/CPBS7712_Prelim_Day3_v2/README.md

 - Located in the csv file under src/data/reports
 4. Quality control metrics: Information regarding the quality control of each metagenomic sample.
 - Located in the pdf file under src/data/reports
 5. Number of reads in the original biosample file.
-This is used in combination with item 6 in this list, to demonstrated the total number of reads used in the experiement.
+This is used in combination with item 6 in this list, to demonstrat the total number of reads used in the experiement.
 - Located in the pdf file under src/data/reports
 6. Experimental Results: Results for each experiment run can be found under experiemental_results.
-Each 'experiement' is the result of executing run_all_subsets.sh (located under src/) for each of the metagenomic samples used in the development of this pipeline.
+Each 'experiment' is the result of executing run_all_subsets.sh (located under src/) for each of the metagenomic samples used in the development of this pipeline.
 - execution_stats.txt: Contains the total execution time of the experiment and the total percentage of reads used, from the original metagenomic sample.
 - result.csv: Contains the taxonomic information of all viruses tested against the metagenomic sample and the aggregated relative abundance of each virus in all of the subsets of the original metagenomic sample